gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Rule based model configuration

-Interoperability between legacy configuration space and new rule based model configuration has been improved.
+Interoperability between legacy configuration space and new rule based model configuration space has been improved.
 More specifically, the `tasks.withType(..)` construct allows legacy configuration tasks to depend on tasks created via the new rule based approach.
 See [this issue](https://issues.gradle.org/browse/GRADLE-3318) for details.

 #### References between model elements

-ADAM: TBD: Currently, managed model works well for defining a tree of objects.
-This release improves support for a graph of objects, with references between different model elements.
+Currently, the managed model works well for defining a tree of objects.
+This release improves support for a graph of objects, with better support for references between different model elements.
+In particular, the inputs for a rule can traverse a "reference" property, which is simply a read-write property on a `@Managed` type that refers to some other model element.

-- Can use a reference property as input for a rule.

 ## Promoted features